Learning Farsi Online

 The stories of Shahnameh are employed in Iran’s dramatic art, Naqqali.
 The footprint of Shahnameh’s epic stories is detectable on coffeehouse walls with a clear message “no dynasty is immortal.”

-What Are the Themes of Shahnameh?
+What Are the Themes of Shahnameh (Epic of Kings)?

 In answer to this question, ” What is Shahnameh all about” it would be best to say that Shahnameh is one of the significant masterpieces of the world, which describes Iran’s myths, critical events, and history from the beginning of creation to the invasion of Arabs at the 7th century.